ssi-dk/CD-MRG-Bruker/README.md

 Here we store scripts and documentation for our Bruker software

 ## Scripts for Data Analysis
-Tasks in Data Analysis (DA) can be automated using Bruker's Visual Basic Script integration.
+Tasks in Data Analysis (DA) can be automated using Bruker's Visual Basic Script (VBS) integration.

 To process loaded files in DA using the scripts,